olaoritsland/finance-dashboard-demo/README.md

 **2. Clone this GitHub repository and save it on your machine.
 Replace `<my-username>` with your GitHub username:**

-Navigate to the location that you want to save the local version of the repository and run the commands below
+Open Git Bash and navigate to the location that you want to save the local version of the repository and run the commands below:

 ```
 # Clone this repository